jacobeisenstein/gt-nlp-class/homeworks/homework-4.md

 Homework 4: Morphology
 ===============

+# Part 1 #

 The following are some verb forms from [Chickasaw](https://en.wikipedia.org/wiki/Chickasaw_language), an endangered language spoken in south-central Oklahoma.
+(This problem is from Fromkin, Rodman, and Hyams, [An Introduction to Language](http://www.amazon.com/An-Introduction-Language-Victoria-Fromkin/dp/1133310680))

 - Sachaaha  "I am tall"
 - Chaaha  "He/she is tall"